 OS X Serial Port Apps

-If you can't find a driver for your adapter (eg, Belkin), try Serial which has built-in support for most (if not all) USB-Serial adapters.
+- If you can't find a driver for your adapter (eg, Belkin), try Serial which has built-in support for most devices on the market.

 Serial

-Serial is a great Terminal Emulation Program with built-in driver support for most USB to serial devices.
+Serial is a great Terminal Emulation Program with built-in support for almost every serial device on the market.
 If you can't find an OS X driver for your adapter (eg, Belkin), give Serial a try as it'll probably work!
 The free demo is fully functional for 7 days.

 Other features include full ANSI/VT100 terminal emulation, break-sequence support (for Cisco, etc), a line-buffered send mode, a fully featured SSH/Telent client, and much more.
 AND it doesn't crash if you prematurely unplug the adapter!
 Serial is highly recommended!